LawrenceTN/F1Pitstops/README.md

 [Tableau Workbook](https://public.tableau.com/views/Formula1DriverPitstops/F1PitstopProject?:language=en-US&:display_count=n&:origin=viz_share_link)

 This is a basic project to showcase my data analysis skills in a subject I'm interested in.
 I would love to hear any advice/requests from viewers if they have any questions or tips on how to improve.

+**UPDATE 11/7/2022**

+No longer using the point system for each driver as I wanted the focus to be on the data rather than a 'competition'.
+May change my mind later.
+Updated with the race data for the US Grand Prix in Austin and the Mexico Grand Prix in Mexico City.